nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 3.
 CONNECTIONS UI displays the new contact at the end of `PersonListPanel` using a `PersonCard`.

 Step 4.
-The user decides that the contact will be frequently contacted and should be pinned.
+The user decides that `person3` will be frequently contacted and should be pinned.
 User executes `pin 3`.

 Step 5.
 Contact's `Pin` attribute will change to indicate that the contact is pinned.
-Contact will be brought forward to `UniquePersonList`, behind `person1` that was already pinned.
+Contact will be brought forward in `UniquePersonList`, behind `person1` that was already pinned.

 ![PinUniquePersonListState2](images/PinUniquePersonListState2.png)

 Step 6.
 CONNECTIONS UI will update to show the new contact at the top of the list using a `PinnedPersonCard` which shows a pin next the contact's name.

 Step 7.
-The user decides that the contact will no longer be frequently contacted and should be unpinned.
+The user decides that `person3` will no longer be frequently contacted and should be unpinned.
 User executes `unpin 2` which unpins `person3` which is second in the list.

 Step 6.
 Contact's `Pin` attribute will change to indicate that the contact is not pinned.
 Contact will be moved behind other pinned contacts in `UniquePersonList`.